AsuMagic/smolisa-emu/doc/cpu.md

 In the following table:

 - `x` are bits ignored for a specific instruction format.
+- `o` are bits belonging to the opcode.
 - `(h)` (optional) stands for High meaning that the most significant bit is to be set when indexing a register (when `x < 4 bits`), e.g.
     - `R2` indexes `(r0, r1, r2, r3)`